For half marathon runners who want to get to the start line feeling calm, prepared, and excited, ready to run their best race.

 "Apart from the logistical coaching, she was my biggest cheerleader from the first training run to the race finish line.
 I knew she had my back, and I genuinely believe it was her coaching that gave me one of my favourite race experiences ever."

 If the plan is working and you're improving, honestly, great.
-This programme is for runners who feel like something is missing: accountability, strength work they'll actually do, proper support when something goes wrong, and a group to train alongside.
+This program is for runners who feel like something is missing: accountability, strength work they'll actually do, proper support when something goes wrong, and a group to train alongside.
 If the app is ticking all of those boxes, you're probably fine.
 If it's not, that's what this is for.

 Define serious runner!
 The fact that you're looking at this page makes you a "serious runner".
-Anywho, the programme is for runners who want to improve and run a half marathon they're proud of.
+Anywho, the program is for runners who want to improve and run a half marathon they're proud of.
 You don't need to be fast.
 You don't need to have run one before.
 You just need to want to do it properly, stay injury-free, and enjoy the process.

 Your running plan will vary depending on where you are in training, but typically 3-5 runs per week.
 On top of that, the two live strength and mobility sessions are each around 30-40 minutes.
 If you can't make one live, you can do it from the library whenever suits you.